romana1234/ada-template-website/website.md

 ## Who produces the movies and what are the most recurrent genres ?

 In the table below, the top 10 most producing countries and frequently represented genres are displayed.
 In all of the movie dataset, almost 50% of all films have been produced in the USA or India (out of 147 countries).
 The genres are more equally distributed.
+(FAIRE DES PIECHARTS???????)

 <table>